moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 For those of you who followed the previous videos and were not able to host your own node; you are already using the Darknet via [Tor](https://www.torproject.org).
 Tor is a free and open-source software which increases anonymity and censorship resistance on the internet.
 If you are interested in learning more please visit the Tor project website.

 In the next sections we'll be demonstrating how to configure our nodes to accept RPC's from outside our LAN.
-Firstly using Clearnet and then Darknet, which is aimed at Linux users only.
+Firstly using Clearnet and then Darknet, which is aimed only at Linux users.

 We have one more warning before diving in.
 Opening ports comes with some risk, although we didn't issue a warning for the P2P networking, we will for RPC's.
 The risk of opening ports is normally tightly bound to the application that is being run through that port.
 Although there are no known vulnerabilities in the RPC implementation, it doesn't mean that there aren't any.
-If you have any concerns or problems with port forwarding, we would recomend you aim to host your node over Tor, which does not require you to do this.
+If you have concerns or problems with port forwarding, we would recomend you aim to host your node over Tor, which does not require you to do this.

 ### CONFIGURING YOUR NODE - CLEARNET